madhusanthan/Credit-Risk-Model-and-Score-Card-Development/README.md

 ### Data Preprocessing, EDA and Feature Importance.ipynb
 Data Pre-processing, Cleaning, Exploratory Data Analysis of the Cleaned Dataset.
-Also, Feature Importance is evaluated using for categorical using Chi-squared statistic and numerical features using ANOVA F-statisitic
+Also, Feature Importance is evaluated for categorical features using Chi-squared statistic and numerical features using ANOVA F-statisitic

 ### Credit Risk Modeling.ipynb
 Model evaluation using different strategies: